Ruth Phillips: Career

 Phillips received her doctorate in African art history in 1979 from the University of London at the School of Oriental and African Studies.
-Her dissertation was about masquerade performance by Mende women in Sierra Leone.
+Her dissertation focused on masquerade performance by Mende women in Sierra Leone.
 She became a professor at Carleton University in 1979.
-Ruth Phillips became a Director of University of British Columbia Museum of Anthropology in Vancouver in 1997, where she, with three First Nations partner communities, and museum staff created a successful expansion and renewal plan for a $41 million grant to the Canada Foundation for Innovation, the British Columbia Knowledge Foundation, and the University of British Columbia.
+In 1997, Phillips became a Director of the University of British Columbia Museum of Anthropology in Vancouver, where she, alongside three First Nations partner communities and museum staff, created a successful expansion and renewal plan for a $41 million grant to the Canada Foundation for Innovation, the British Columbia Knowledge Foundation, and the University of British Columbia.

 In 2005, Phillips, Heidi Bohaker, First Nations partners, and many other scholars co-founded the Great Lakes Research Alliance for the Study of Aboriginal Arts & Cultures (GRASAC).
 Phillips organized many grants, and supervised the team of GRASAC research assistants in her time as the director.
 Phillips holds the Canada Research Chair in Modern Culture at Carleton University.